yogesh-studypad/cocos-docs/manual/framework/native/v2/installation/android-on-win7/en.md

 Since we are targeting Android development, so the first software package we need to install is definitely JDK.
 If you are running a 64 bit win7, you should download the responding [64 bit JDK for windows 64bit](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), the current latest version of JDK for window7 64bit is jdk-7u45-windows-x64.exe.

 Once your have finished the download, you can install the JDK.
-After installation, you'd better to setup a environment variable named JAVA_HOME, in our case it is: C:\Program Files\Java\jdk1.7.0_45
+After installation, you'd better to setup an environment variable named JAVA_HOME, in our case it is: C:\Program Files\Java\jdk1.7.0_45

 (Note: If you have any problems with environment variable setup, you can refer to [this post](https://kb.wisc.edu/cae/page.php?id=24500) for help.)